-- A. Target Group Definitions: There are no specifications for clinically discrete categories of patients for whom readmissions will be measured; all eligible patients are essentially viewed together.
-This is part of the all conditions approach, which is a fundamental concern. - B. Chain Concept: This concept is sound, but suggest there isn't a need to truncate at 30 days. - C. Episode Concept: Clarification is sought.
+- A. Target Group Definitions: The definitions do not fully take into account the PDX/SDX sequencing of certain conditions.
+This leads to incomplete capture of the target population. - B. Chain Concept: This concept is sound, but suggest there isn't a need to truncate at 30 days. - C. Episode Concept: Clarification is sought.
 The proposal combines two hospitalizations into one hospital episode if the first hospitalization involves a transfer to a second acute hospital.
 In these situations, which hospital is charged with responsibility for subsequent readmissions?
 Is it the second hospital?
-We suggest it should be the second hospital. - D. Data Quality: The requirements for >= 80% of a hospital's records to have unique patient identifiers and dates of admission/discharge that are logically possible, and for

->= 80% of a hospital's records to have a PDX, are not nearly strict enough to ensure data integrity and reliability.
+We suggest it should be the second hospital. - D. Data Quality: The requirements for >= 80% of a hospital's records to have unique patient identifiers and dates of admission/discharge that are logically possible, and for >= 80% of a hospital's records to have a PDX, are not nearly strict enough to ensure data integrity and reliability.

-- E. Index Admissions: The index admissions are essentially all admissions with several exceptions (obstetrics, normal newborns, mental health), followed by any other admission except those considered likely planned.
-There aren't any breakouts for medical or surgical patients or specific type of condition, which is unhelpful.
+- E. Index Admissions: The index admissions are essentially all LRI admissions (except those missed because of PDX/SDX sequencing), followed by any other admission except those considered likely planned.
+There aren't any breakouts by specific respiratory condition, which is unhelpful.
 There are no exclusions other than for discharge destination of died or left against medical advice.
 This is a major concern. - F. Readmissions: Overall, exclusions are much too narrow.
 It is not sufficient to just exclude readmissions that are considered likely planned (chemotherapy, certain procedures).
 There are many other kinds of readmissions that are very important to exclude.
 To illustrate, readmissions that are unrelated (e.g., appendicitis, trauma) or of very low preventability (e.g., metastatic malignancy, awaiting transplant) should be excluded.